getify/You-Dont-Know-JS/async & performance/ch4.md

 There's some obvious similarities here to our manual derivation, such as the `switch` / `case` statements, and we even see `val` pulled out of the closure just as we did.

-Of course, one trade-off is that regenerator's transpilation requires a helper library `regeneratorRuntime` that holds all the reusable logic for managing general generator / *iterator*.
+Of course, one trade-off is that regenerator's transpilation requires a helper library `regeneratorRuntime` that holds all the reusable logic for managing a general generator / *iterator*.
 A lot of that boilerplate looks different than our version, but even then, the concepts can be seen, like with `context$1$0.next = 4` keeping track of the next state for the generator.

 The main takeaway is that generators are not restricted to only being useful in ES6+ environments.
 Once you understand the concepts, you can employ them throughout your code, and use tools to transform the code to be compatible with older environments.